 In that short time, Asano Taiko US has become a fixture of the Torrance community.
 Not only do they offer classes in taiko at the Los Angeles Taiko Institute (and currently boast over 300 students), they are also home to UnitOne, a taiko group that performs at local festivals.

 TOCA Backstage: An interview with Yuta Kato from the Los Angeles Taiko Institute

 End of Year Recital

 This performance of UnitOne and LATI is the year-end recital for the students who have been spending time learning the art of taiko.
 The show will be interspersed with explanations about the roots of taiko, and today’s context.

-While there may be many taiko concerts and groups, the audience at the UnitOne/Miyake Taiko performances can expect to hear, and feel, what real taiko is supposed to sound like.
+While there may be many taiko concerts and groups, the audience at the UnitOne/LATI taiko performances can expect to hear, and feel, what real taiko is supposed to sound like.

-Other groups use cheaper wine barrel drums for shows.
-UnitOne has the advantage of playing with handcrafted Asano drums.
-Plus, both UnitOne and Miyake Taiko take a lot of pride in in focusing on getting the best sound quality possible out of the drums.
+While other groups might use cheaper wine barrel drums for shows, UnitOne and LATI have the advantage of playing with handcrafted Asano drums.
+Plus, both UnitOne and LATI take a lot of pride in in focusing on getting the best sound quality possible out of the drums.

 Tickets Still Available, But Going Fast!

 Come down to the Armstrong Theatre to experience the art of taiko for yourself on December 7th (at 6:00 pm) or 8th (at 2:00 pm)!
 And should you find yourself inspired to learn this ancient art form, you can try a class at LATI, where you’ll find lessons for all ages and levels.